Fundamental diagram of urban rail transit considering train-passenger interaction: Fundamental Diagram of Rail Transit System

 \section{Fundamental Diagram of Rail Transit System}

-In this section, we analytically derive an FD of a rail transit system based on microscopic operation principles.
+In this section, we derive an FD of a rail transit system described by the microscopic model formulated in Section \ref{sec_ass}.
 The FD is defined as the relation among train-flow, train-density, and passenger-flow.